benediktwerner/RobotCarolCalculator/README.md

 All operations are emulated using addition.
 Subtraction is just addition of the inverted value plus a carry.
 Multiplication is just repeated addition and division is repeated subtraction.

+## License

+All the code in this repository is in the public domain.
+Or if you prefer, you may also use it under the [MIT license](LICENSE-MIT) or [CC0 license](LICENSE-CC0).